sipstack/www/src_content/resources/blog/20221220-the-growing-risk-of-SMS-Scams/content.md

 ## SMS Scams: Smishing

-Like phishing, but for SMS, *smishing* refers to messages that pretend to be sent from either a personal or business contact, prompting the recipient to click a fraudulent URL link, which will result in malware installing onto their device and their personal details being tracked.
+Like phishing, but for SMS, *smishing* refers to messages that pretend to be sent from either a personal or business contact, prompting the recipient to click a fraudulent URL link, which will result in their personal details being tracked.
 Both the content and the alleged sender of the message can vary widely, but there is always one common trait: The messages will attempt to sound legitimate by mentioning some type of urgent action that is required on the recipient’s part, which will result in the recipient getting scammed.

 ## Common Examples of Smishing

-1. **Delivery scams**: Text messages that say they are from a common delivery service like FedEx or Amazon, claiming that there is some issue with the recipient’s delivery.
+1. **Delivery scams**: Text messages that say they are from a common delivery service like FedEx or Amazon, claiming that there is some issue with the recipient’s delivery order.
 Delivery scams are especially prevalent during the [holidays](https://www.sipstack.com/resources/blog/ho-ho-holiday-scams) when online shopping ramps up.

 2. **Banking scams**: Text messages that say they are from the recipient’s bank or other financial institution, such as PayPal, claiming that there is some issue with their account.

-3. **Personal contacts**: Text messages claiming they are sent from somebody the recipient knows, or in some cases, a friend of a friend.
-These may be sent with a local number using [Caller-ID Spoofing](https://www.sipstack.com/resources/knowledge-base/general/what-is-call-spoofing) to trick the recipient.
+3. **Personal contacts**: Text messages that claim to be sent from a personal contact of the recipient, or in some cases, even a friend of a friend.
+These are often sent with a fake local number using [Caller-ID Spoofing](https://www.sipstack.com/resources/knowledge-base/general/what-is-call-spoofing) to trick the recipient.

 4. **Rewards and Promotions**: Text messages that tempt the recipient to click a link by claiming they have won some kind of reward or promotion.